TiCaLiBrO/Trillidium/README.md

 The Garbage Collector ONLY negatively affects compile time, and it positively affects runtime very slightly by making it easier for the computer to find free space to define new data without cache-misses.
 The Primary Garbage Collector has no runtime overhead.

 As for the second Garbage Collector - its main purpose isn't actually to collect garbage at all.
-It's actually a safety-checker for reactive dependecies, that happens to also be perfect for Garbage Collection.
+It's actually a safety-checker for reactive dependencies, that happens to also be perfect for Garbage Collection.
 Since the Reactive Safety Checker happens to already be keeping track of which objects point to which other objects, it can mark and destroy objects that are no longer being referenced.
-This Garbage Collector technically does take a lot of resources to maintain, however, it has multiple jobs, and the actual Garbage Collection part is a very miniscule module build ontop of its other tasks.
+This Garbage Collector technically does take a lot of resources to maintain; however, it has multiple jobs, and the actual Garbage Collection part is a very minuscule module built on top of its other tasks.
 So ultimately, the Secondary Garbage Collector has very little negative effect on performance when only considering the garbage collection portion of it.
-This Garbage Collector uses reference counting, and eliminates objects whose reference count reaches 0.
+This Garbage Collector uses reference counting and eliminates objects whose reference count reaches 0.
 It requires both compilation time and runtime.

 # 10. Manual Garbage Collection
 The `{}` braces are used for scope and namespace.
 Any object that was created inside of a scope will die at or before reaching the end of its scope.
 By default, the `{}` will free() any objects that reach its end.
 The entire program has a single global scope, which is like an implicit `{}` that surrounds everything.
-All functions and threads also have implicit `{}` scope that ends at the return or the end of the function.
+All functions and threads also have an implicit `{}` scope that ends at the return or the end of the function.

-If you use `delete {}` then it will delete() all objects that were created within the scope instead of freeing them.
+If you use `delete {}`, then it will delete() all objects that were created within the scope instead of freeing them.

 The free() function frees data so the address may be used by other objects instead. x = 12 free(x)
 This destroys x, and frees its address.
 The value 12 still exists at that memory location, but the Undefined flag is placed on any new object that claims that register.
-This means that no new object that claims the memory address that x had, can look at the value that x had.
+This means that no new object that claims the memory address that x had can look at the value that x had.

 The zero() function is a function that essentially just wipes the bits of an object.
 This is useful for resetting an object before it's usurped (more on usurpation later)

 The delete() function is the zero() function followed immediately by the free() function.
 It eliminates all traces of the values that were stored there and then lets that space be used.
 This is a good way to get rid of any information that's potentially vulnerable to hacking.

-If you use the free() or delete() keywords, the GC will assume you know what you're doing, and will not handle that data automatically.
+If you use the free() or delete() keywords, the GC will assume you know what you're doing and will not handle that data automatically.
 If you want some data to persist throughout the entirety of a program, instead of being garbage collected during program execution as soon as possible, you can declare it in global space, and manually free it at program end.
 This is a good way to ensure that your data isn't constantly slowing down your program while it's being freed.
 However, it comes with the cost of wasting extra memory during program run.

-The is_free() function is used with an address as the input, and it returns whether that address is available for the taking or not.
+The is_free() function is used with an address as the input, and it returns whether that address is available for taking or not.

 ## 10.1 Usurpation and Manual Address Assignment

-During Declaration of an object, you can use the @ symbol to manually set where that data is supposed to go. int32 @1234 x = 24
+During the declaration of an object, you can use the @ symbol to manually set where that data is supposed to go. int32 @1234 x = 24
 This creates variable x at address 1234, and sets the value to 24.

 The @ operator can be used to usurp other objects. int32 y = 30 int32 @&y x = y
-The '@&y' is read as "at the address of y"
+The '@&y' is read as "at the address of y."
-This "creates" a new variable x, in the space where y is, killing y, then it "assigns" x's value to y's value.
+This "creates" a new variable x in the space where y is, killing y, then it "assigns" x's value to y's value.
 What this does, under the hood, is essentially just renaming y.
 And there's an optimisation that happens with "@&y" + "= y", which is just that x is never given the Undefined flag.
 If we don't say "= y" at the end, the variable x will steal the position that y had without being given access to its value.
 X will be flagged as Undefined.
 Destroying objects by taking their place is called "usurpation".

-The ()evict() and ()displace() functions are also useful too.
+The ()evict() and ()displace() functions are also useful.
 (q)evict(r) is a function that creates q at r's position, and tells r to take a hike.
 This moves r to a new position.
 (q)evict(r, s) is a function that creates q at r's position, and tells r to take a hike.
 This moves r to a new position.
 Object r now goes to address s.
 To chain evictions together, you can do so with the function-chaining syntax: (a)evict(b)evict(c)evict(d). d is evicted at the end, and will go wherever is available.